AresMUSH/aresmush/plugins/mail/help/en/mail.md

 ## Reviewing Sent Mail

-With the 'sent mail' feature enabled, You will receive a CC of all mail you send.
-It will be filed away with the 'Sent' tag.

-`mail/sentmail <on or off>` - Turns sent mail copy on or off.
 `mail/sent` - View your sent mail.

-You can also use the mail review feature to review messages you've sent to particular people, as long as the message hasn't been deleted.

 `mail/review <name>` - Shows messages you've sent to someone.
-`mail/unsend <name>/<#>` - Unsends a message if it hasn't already been read.
+`mail/unsend <name>/<# from mail review>` - Unsends a message if it hasn't already been read.
+Use mail/review to find the message number you should use.

 ## Deleting and Archiving Mail